mailez-hq/mailez/README.md

 **Enterprise licensing.** The enterprise tier requires a license file at `deploy/licenses/license.lic` (`MAILEZ_LICENSE_REQUIRED=true` refuses to start the backend without one).
-To evaluate, self-issue a trial license with the built-in dev key:
+Official EE images verify licenses against the vendor production key baked in at build time — self-issued licenses cannot unlock them.
+Evaluate on a local build instead (source builds embed the dev key), self-issuing a trial license:

 ```sh
 cd backend